-- Bank overdraft £2m if required - Liquid short-term deposits of at least £1m available with a week's notice. - Weighted average life benchmark is expected to be 1 month, with a maximum of 1 year.
+- Bank overdraft £3m if required - Liquid short-term deposits of at least £1m available with a week's notice.

-Yield - local measures of yield benchmark is:-
+Weighted average life benchmark is expected to be 1 month, with a maximum of 1 year.

-• Investments - internal returns above the 7-day SONIA compounded rate
+Yield - local measures of yield benchmarks are Investments - internal returns above the 7-day SONIA compounded rate